Grass Wonder

-Grass Wonder (グラスワンダー, 18 February 1995 – 8 August 2025) was an American-bred Japanese-trained Thoroughbred racehorse and sire.
+Grass Wonder (グラスワンダー, Gurasu Wandā) was an American-bred Japanese-trained Thoroughbred racehorse and sire.
 In a racing career which lasted from 1997 until 2000 he won nine of his fifteen races including four Grade I races.
 He was the leading juvenile colt in Japan in 1997 when he was unbeaten in four races, culminating in a victory in the Asahi Hai Sansai Stakes.
 He missed most of his second season with injury problems but returned in autumn to win the Arima Kinen.
 He reached his peak as a four-year-old when he won the Takarazuka Kinen and a second Arima Kinen.
 He failed to win in three races in 2000 and was retired to stud.
 He had some success as a breeding stallion.

 Background

 Grass Wonder was a chestnut horse with a white star, standing 15.3½ hands high bred in Kentucky by Phillips Racing Partnership & John Phillips, of the Darby Dan Farm.
 He was sired by Silver Hawk, an American-bred colt who finished third in the 1982 Epsom Derby and later became a successful breeding stallion, siring the 1997 Epsom Derby winner Benny the Dip, the 1999 St Leger winner Mutafaweq and the leading American turf performer Hawkster.
 Grass Wonder's dam Ameriflora was an unraced daughter of Danzig.
 She was a great-granddaughter of Soaring, an American broodmare who was the ancestor of many major winners including Glorious Song, Saint Ballado, Rahy and Singspiel.

 The yearling was consigned to the Keeneland sale in September 1996 and was bought for $250,000 by Nobuo Tsunoda.
 Grass Wonder was exported to Japan where he was trained by Mitsuhiro Ogata and was mainly ridden in his races by Hitoshi Matoba.